piyushsh19/AngularCourse/angular-basics/src/app/admin/TemplateFormValidation.md

 {{name.dirty}} // value is typed.

 // Errors for low level control on validations.I f we need to test -{{name.errors | json}}
-Saftey check in angular (?) eg - name.error?.name
+Saftey check in angular (?) eg - name.errors?.name